ShatteredRealms/go-common-service/README.md

 make protos
 ```

-## Building
-The application version is automatically taken as the latest version tag.
-**Binary:** `make build` the output result will be placed in the `bin` folder in the project root directory.\
-**Docker:** \
-    `make docker` builds a docker image called `sro-<app-name>` with 3 tags variants `latest`, `${version}`, and `${version}-${commit hash}`.\
-    `make push` push the image to the docker repository.\
-    `make docker push` runs docker then push.\

-Note: A helper command `make aws-docker-login` is available to authenticate with the default aws credential context if pushing to AWS ECR.

 ## Testing
+* `make test` runs all tests and builds a coverage report
+* `make report` views the coverage report in the browser
-`make test` runs all tests and builds a coverage report, and `test-watch` runs the tests with coverage on all `.go` file changes.
+* `make test-watch` runs the tests with coverage on all `.go` file changes.
-`make report` views the coverage report in the browser, and `test-watch` updates coverage results as they update.
+* `make report-watch` updates coverage results as they update.
+* `make dev-watch` runs both `test-watch` and `report-watch`.

-## Building Container
+## Versioning
-Deployment is done using docker.
-If using an AWS docker repository, running `make aws-docker-login` will authenticate with the default aws credential context.
-To push the images, run `make push`.
-This will build the image and push them to the docker repository.
+Run `make git` to generate a new version tag by incrementing the patch number.
+This is the same as `make git-patch`.
+To increment the minor or major version, run `make git-minor` or `make git-major` respectively.